Party Leader: Riccardo Magi

 Party Leader: Mykola Katerynchuk

 The European Party of Ukraine, founded in 2006, is a social liberal party in Ukraine.
-The party self-describes as a centre-right liberal party, which particularly defends the interest of the Middle Class.
-European Party of Ukraine aims at participating in building a free, democratic, legal, just society in Ukraine and to promote Ukraine's integration into the European Union.
-The party advocates for the consolidation of the Ukrainian nation as well as to strengthen Ukraine's state independence.
+The party self-describes as a centre-right liberal party, which particularly defends the interest of the middle class.
+The European Party of Ukraine aims at participating in building a free, democratic, legal, just society in Ukraine and to promote Ukraine's integration into the European Union, advocating for the consolidation of the Ukrainian nation as well as to strengthen Ukraine's state independence.